 Besides the energy waste and practicality aspects, another thing I don’t like about making bone broth on the stove is the smell.
 Yes, bone broth smells!
 I’m not saying it’s a bad smell, but it’s a strong smell that will invade your whole house and persist for days.
 I’m quite particular about having a fresh house and strong food smells overwhelm me, especially when they invade my bedroom as I’m trying to sleep.

-By making bone broth in the Instant Pot, you can save energy and time, and avoid a smelly house.
-My trick?
-Once the broth is ready, I place the Instant Pot outside and let it release pressure naturally so that most of the smell stays out.
 Another benefit of making bone broth in the Instant Pot?
 Reducing the simmering time also reduces how much histamine is released by the bones, which is beneficial for people that experience histamine sensitivity.

 Simple Instant Pot bone broth ingredients